 For the ultimate trance lover’s holiday, Above & Beyond’s Group Therapy Celebration will also take place in Prague prior to Transmission Festival.
 Combo tickets are available for both events.

 The next edition of Transmission Festival will take place on October 12, 2019.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay for Transmission Festival 2019 using the map below!